laurentperrinet/Perrinet20PredictiveProcessing/README.md

 We illustrated the efficacy of this scheme using neuronal simulations of pursuit initiation responses, with and without compensation.
-Figure fig. **¿fig:PerrinetAdamsFriston14?**, A reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a simple sweep of a visual target, while compensating for sensory motor delays.
+Figure fig. 1, A reports the conditional estimates of hidden states and causes during the simulation of pursuit initiation, using a simple sweep of a visual target, while compensating for sensory motor delays.
 Here, we see horizontal excursions of oculomotor angle (blue line) and the angular position of the target (dashed black line).
 One can see clearly the initial displacement of the target that is suppressed after a few hundred milliseconds.
 This figure also illustrates the effects of sensorimotor delays on pursuit initiation (red lines) in relation to compensated (optimal) active inference.
 Under pure sensory delays (dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
 Of note here is the failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which become unstable under combined sensorimotor delays.

 Interestingly, this model extends to more complex visual trajectories.
-In particular, it is has been shown that gaze will be directed at the present physical position of the target (thus in an anticipatory fashion) if that target follows a smooth trajectory (such as a pendulum).
+In particular, it has been shown that gaze will be directed at the present physical position of the target (thus in an anticipatory fashion) if that target follows a smooth trajectory (such as a pendulum).
 More striking, this is also true if the trajectory is *predictable*, for instance for a pendulum behind a static occluder [@Barnes91; @Adams12].
-Figure fig. **¿fig:PerrinetAdamsFriston14?**, B reports the simulation of smooth pursuit when target's motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical.
+Figure fig. 1, B reports the simulation of smooth pursuit when target's motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical.
 Note that contrary to the agent modeled in [@Adams12], this agent has the biological constraint that sensory and motor processing is delayed.
 The generative model has been equipped with a second hierarchical level that contains hidden states that account for the latent periodic behavior of target motion.
 One can clearly see the initial displacement of the target that is suppressed after a few hundred milliseconds (pink shaded area).
 The improvement in pursuit accuracy is apparent at the onset of the second cycle of motion, similar to psychophysical experiments [@Barnes91].
 Indeed, the model has an internal representation of latent causes of target motion that can be called upon even when these causes are not expressed explicitly (occluded) in the target trajectory.
 A particular advantage of this model is that it provides a solution for the integration of past and future information while still being governed by online differential equations.
 This therefore implements some form of Bayes-optimal temporal memory.

 2.4 Summary {#sec:summary}
 -----------